r-maciel/anima-counters/README.md

-# AnimaCounter
+# AnimaCounters

-AnimaCounter is a module to animate counts up or counts down from any number to any number.
+AnimaCounters is a module to animate counts up or counts down from any number to any number.

 ## How does it work?